 All too often I have potential clients come to me with complaints that they have been treated unfairly

-.
+by a debt collector.
 I listen to situations where the

 collector used profane language or spoke in a harassing voice, how